 10.38 Walthamstow is an ideal location for new business and office development to locate.
-Walthamstow's advantage as a business location are its good accessibility for customers and staff and the quality of public transport options.
-The Core Strategy (2012) proposes thatApproximately 3,80010,000 sqm of new employmentcommercial floorspace should be provided within the centre.
-In accordance with policy CS8 and DM2019, in order to support new business and commercial uses we will seek to protect the existing employment areas in the centre.
-We will seek to protect the existing uses within the designated Borough Employment Areas of which includes Hatherley Mews and East London Office centre.
+Walthamstow's advantage as a business location are its good accessibility for customers and staff and the guality of public transport options.
+Approximately 10,000 sg.m of new commercial floorspace should be provided within the centre.
+In accordance with policy CS8 and DM19, in order to support new business and commercial uses we will seek to protect the existing employment areas in the centre which includes Hatherley Mews and East London Office centre.
 We want to harness the dynamism and adaptability of new SMEs.
 We want to reveal and value the vibrancy and economic resilience they represent, to ensure they play a central role in the future diversification and regeneration of the town centre.
 We will seek to incorporate new commercial space as part of mixed use development within the centre as identified and designated in the 'Key Opportunities' chapter.
 Encouraging such uses will further diversify and balance the local economy and create additional job opportunities for local people and also increase local spend through additional office/industry workers coming to the centre.
 Offices are an important town centre use as they provide local employment opportunities, attract people who spend time and money in the centre, and can positively enhance daytime activity.
 We will ensure sufficient provision of additional, modern office accommodation for small and medium sized businesses (SMEs) including start-up space, enterprise facilities and managed premises in order to encourage their growth and support local businesses.
 The centre's business infrastructure is improving, (e.g. with the construction of the hotel next to Walthamstow Central station) and we will seek further improvements to business infrastructure and facilities within the centre to further enhance the centres business credentials.